Easiest Medical Schools to Get Into in 2024

 GPA

-The first factor we consider when determining how challenging it is to get into a medical school is their median GPA and minimum GPA requirements.
+The first factor we consider when determining how challenging it is to get into a medical school is the median GPA and minimum GPA requirements.
 Most schools use an unweighted GPA scale, so we will use the same for our list.

 There are plenty of medical schools with average median GPAs that fall into the category of “below average.”
 According to the AAMC, the US average GPA for medical school applicants is 3.62 across the US.
 That said, our list focuses mainly on medical schools that accept students with a GPA of 3.6 or below.